 How to build a church

-I am sure that all readers of Current Archaeology are ardent church visitors if not necessarily church goers.
-We all descend on churches avariciously and take them apart between decorated and perpendicular – and Victorian.
+I am sure that all readers of these pages are ardent church visitors, if not necessarily church goers.
+We all descend on churches voraciously and take them apart between decorated and perpendicular – and Victorian.
 But how do you design a church that is, well, different?
 We recently visited the Sagrada Familia, Gaudi’s still unfinished masterpiece in Barcelona, and were blown away.

 Then let’s rethink the inside of the basilica: let’s do away with all these arches.
 You need to have columns of course, but why curve inwards at the top?
 Why not curve outwards like a tree to make the whole effect much more naturalistic.